Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Background

 where $\bw$ denotes the standard Wiener process, and $\f$ and $\g$ define the drift and diffusion coefficient respectively.
 To generate samples, diffusion models simulate the corresponding reverse-time \gls{SDE}

-starting from Gaussian noise at time $\t=1$, they iteratively denoise until a sample is produced at $\t=0$.
-Here, $\prob_\t (\x)$ denotes the density of $\x$ at time $\t$, which the model aims to approximate. $\bar{\bw}$ denotes the time-reversed Wiener process.
+Starting from Gaussian noise at time $\t=1$, they iteratively denoise until a sample is produced at $\t=0$.
+Here, $\prob_\t (\x)$ denotes the density of the sample $\x$ at time $\t$, which the model aims to approximate by learning the score $\nabla_{\x} \log \prob_t(\x, \t)$. $\bar{\bw}$ denotes the time-reversed Wiener process.

 As for $\f$ and $\g$, the choice depends on the specific diffusion formulation.
-In this work, we adopt the \gls{VP} SDE formulation introduced by \cite{song2021}.
+In this work, we adopt the \gls{VP} SDE formulation introduced by \cite{song2021} (compare \cref{appx:vp-diffusion}).

-\textbf{Denoising score matching.} Diffusion models are typically trained using denoising score matching \citep{vincent2011, song2021}, which minimizes the squared error between a time-dependent learned score function $\score(\x(\t), \t)$ and the true score of the transition kernel $\prob_{0\t}(\x(\t) \cond \x(0))$ conditioned on the training data $\x(0)$
+\textbf{Denoising score matching} \citep{vincent2011, song2021} is a common way to train diffusion models by minimizing the squared error between a time-dependent learned score function $\score(\x(\t), \t)$ and the true score of the transition kernel $\prob_{0\t}(\x(\t) \cond \x(0))$ conditioned on the training data $\x(0)$:

 where $\lambda(t)$ is a time-dependent weighting function.
 For brevity, we will denote the denoising diffusion loss as $\dsmloss[\score](\x, \t) = \lambda(\t) \left\Vert \score (\x(\t), \t) - \nabla_{\x(\t)} \log \prob_{0\t}(\x(\t) \cond \x(0)) \right\Vert^2_2$.